MohitPrajapati123/HTML_DOCUMENTATION/readme.md

        - All HTML documents must start with a document type declaration: <!DOCTYPE html>.

        - The HTML document itself begins with <html> and ends with </html>.

-       - The visible part of the HTML document is between <body> and </body>.

 **Example**
   ```jsx